 Night markets in Taipei are mainly organic, community-run events with mobile carts, built around temples.
 Most function this way, but Taiwan has a few special night markets to look out for outside of the city.
 If you take a trip to Hualien, I highly suggest you spend some time at Dong Da Men night market.
 Unlike the Taipei night markets, Dong Da Men is a very permanent location with constructed stalls.
 While this may not have the same organic feel, this particular night market has a number of indigenous inspired dishes and serves as a center for uniting and sharing cultures.

 The selection at night markets can be overwhelming, but don’t let that discourage you.
 Many night markets also offer tours, so you have guidance in where to begin.
-And if you want a few of my suggestions for what to try, here’s my suggestions:
+And if you want a few of my suggestions for what to try, here they are:

 For the adventurous eater